LaunchPlatform/bq/README.md

 # BeanQueue
 BeanQueue, lightweight worker queue framework based on [SQLAlchemy](https://www.sqlalchemy.org/) and [PostgreSQL SKIP LOCKED queries](https://www.2ndquadrant.com/en/blog/what-is-select-skip-locked-for-in-postgresql-9-5/)

+**Notice**: Still in its early stage, we built this for [BeanHub](https://beanhub.io)'s internal usage.
+May change rapidly.
+Use at your own risk for now.

 ## Features

 - **Super lightweight**: Under 1K lines